quephird/space-invaders/README.md

     git clone https://github.com/quephird/space-invaders

-... and run the following:
+... move into that directory and run the following:

     lein repl